mnagired/418_final_project/README.md

 #### PLAN TO ACHIEVE

 A successful project would entail a comparison between data and model parallelism with respect to speedup as well as performance.
-This would involve having a working implementation of our models in `C++` with and without `OpenMP` to be able to comment on performance and speedup in a shared memory setting.
-Then, we shift to our `Python` models and have measurements of speedup with respect to both data and model parallelism.
+This would involve having a working implementation of our models in `PyTorch` as well as using `mpi4py` to be able to comment on performance and speedup in a message passing paradigm.
+With these models, we will have measurements of speedup with respect to both data and model parallelism.
 For an example of a specific metric we may want to look out for, we will see if we can achieve the result that doubling batch size (so in the data parallel setting) halves the training time.

 #### HOPE TO ACHIEVE

-If everything is going very well and we are able to get all of these measurements, we will experiment with also adding a message-passing model (via `mpi4py` in `Python`) to our set of models.
+If everything is going very well and we are able to get all of these measurements, we will experiment with also adding other types of neural network architectures (e.g. `ResNet`) as well as possibly trying to implement the simple network in `C++` with and without `MPI`.

 #### 75%